jamesbornholt/homepage/content/post/synthesis-for-architects.md

 If the candidate is accepted, we move on to the verification step.
 If not, we repeat this process until a candidate is accepted.

-{{% comment %}}
-Evaluating the cost function involves executing the candidate program *P'* on a suite of test cases and comparing the results to the correct outputs.
-The paper counts the number of bits that differ between the two outputs to measure how "close" *P'* is to the target.
-{{% /comment %}}

 #### Verification step

 Having accepted a candidate program *P'*, the **verification step** simply passes the candidate and target programs to a verifier to decide if they are equivalent.
 The paper has a few tricks to make this verification a little more forgiving of, for example, getting the correct result but in a different register.